Five years later, I’m still listening to audio through a Chromecast Audio dongle plugged into my aging Jambox!

 I think all of these still come with 3.5 mm aux in sockets, though few come with any other kind of wired connection any more.
 Apparently Bluetooth is much better and doesn’t suffer dropouts; maybe third times a charm.
 They mostly operate/charge on USB C. Very few support Chromecast Audio, and even fewer still have an optical connection that would allow my fraying Chromecast Audio dongle to connect digitally instead of over a 3.5mm aux input.

 - CNET recommends Soundcore Anker Motion Boom Plus for $180.

-- PC Mag recommends the Astell&Kern Acro BE100, more an interior speaker, nice design for $450, and another vote for the SRS-XG300.
+- PC Mag recommends the Astell&Kern Acro BE100, more an interior speaker, nice design for $450.
+But no battery, not outdoor, no Ethernet, no USB, no optical in; no Chromecast, no Roon, and another vote for the SRS-XG300.

 - B&W Formation Wedge is $1,000 (!) and is Roon ready!
-No battery, not outdoor, and doesn’t have a 3.5mm adapter, instead has Ethernet or WiFi (and Bluetooth).
+No battery, not outdoor, has Ethernet but no USB or optical in and not even 3.5mm aux input; instead has Ethernet or WiFi (and Bluetooth), no Chromecast.